 As a travel enthusiast friend described his views and sights of the wildlife of Serengeti as the sun emerged on the horizon and he trained his binoculars from the hot air balloon that he was in, I was spell bound.

 A photographer friend documented her visit to see the Northern Lights and I fell in love with those green blue lights as I saw her pictures.

 Another friend described his visit to a British man’s house who had settled in Australia many years ago and lived a life of innovation.
 His house in Australia was cut off from any major civilization and yet he had built a self-sustained life on his farm.
 He even had a microbrewery.
 How cool is that!

 Another set of pictures from Cappadocia Turkey made me feel like a bird!
 It must be such a surreal sight to experience those landscapes!
 Similarly stories of kindness and the crystal clear lakes from Leh and Ladhak made my heart flutter.

 My sister visited Shillong and her stories of the love and concern shown by random people to the natural wonders like live root bridges and Meghalaya’s milky waterfalls being enjoyed with a hot cup of Maggie got me to pack my bags!
 These narrations have woven these places on my bucket list as well!

 I truly believe “Our happiest moments as tourists always seem to come when we stumble upon one thing while in pursuit of something else.” — Lawrence Block

 I look for such unexpected moments that bring joy.
-I would love to go on a #BlindDate at all these places and many more.
+I would love to go on a #BlindDate at all these places and many more as they have made it to my bucket list.
 The world is a mystical wonder that needs to be experienced.
 We are humbled every time we see such divine magic unfold in front of us.

 Writing this post as part of Lufthansa’s exciting new campaign #TheBlindList and #SayYesToTheWorld,